All utility classes use descriptive naming that describes exactly what they are doing.

 Overlay with Mask

-Combine Overlay with directional mask utility classes to create faded on a side images or faded overlays.
+Combine overlay with directional mask utility classes to create faded on a side images or faded overlays.

 Example: